The National Health Service has provided comprehensive, high quality health care to all since its inception in 1948.

 “Keep Our NHS Public North East” is a group of North East people who care for the future of our NHS.
 We strongly believe that the NHS should remain a fully funded public service, and not become privatised, and we campaign to uphold these values, both locally and nationally.

 We comprise, mostly, members of the general public, together with some doctors, nurses and other health professionals who believe in the NHS.
-We meet together approx every 6 weeks in Newcastle to plan and feedback on our Campaign activity – we are an open and friendly group, and we guarantee that you will be made very welcome.
+We meet together every month (the first Thursday at 7pm) via Zoom, to plan and feedback on our Campaign activity – we are an open and friendly group, and we guarantee that you will be made very welcome.
+We are not aligned to any one specific political party (members belong to the range of parties – or none), and we aim to build the widest coalition of individual members, and work together with the widest range of local groups and organisations to achieve our aims.

 Details of our next meeting are listed here.
-If you travelling a distance, then it may be that there is a neighbouring health campaign group which is based nearer to your home, and these are all listed here.
+It may be that there is a neighbouring health campaign group which is based nearer to your home, and these are all listed here.
 Having said that, people attend our KONPNE meeting from all over the North East, and you are welcome to attend whatever your address is – we have no geographical boundaries.
+We also host very active (daily) facebook and twitter feeds which provide local and national updates and news (see “Contact Us” tab) and there is a very open invitation to all to join our mailing list, wherever you live – click here.

 KONP North East is one of over seventy local KONP groups who are affiliated to national KONP.
 The constitution of the national organisation states that